mehiskork/gym-app-mvp/docs/account-ownership-decision.md

 - Outbox is the transport intent layer.
 - Backend is the cross-device conflict arbiter via `/sync`.

-This decision does **not** implement full auth.
-It defines the ownership model that auth, migration, and sync-scope work must follow.
+This decision was written before full auth rollout.
+Auth, migration, and sync-scope work now follow this model.

 ---